 "Ordinary experimental hypnotic and posthypnotic suggestions of hallucinations are well known.
 The hypnotic subject (who can be described as a person in a controlled dissociative state) may on occasion also experience spontaneous hallucinations in the absence of specific suggestions." — "hallucination."
 ENCYCLOPÆDIA BRITANNICA, Online, 19 Apr.
 2010.

-Those of Steiner's followers who believe they have developed clairvoyance are almost certainly mistaken.
-If they have visions like his, they are almost certainly hallucinating.
+Anthroposophists and Waldorf teachers who believe they are clairvoyant are almost certainly mistaken.
+If they have visions like Steiner's, they are almost certainly hallucinating.
 This does not mean they are insane, but it indicates that they are unconsciously deceiving themselves.

 "autohypnosis also called Self-hypnosis: hypnosis that is self-induced.
 Though feasible and possibly productive of useful results, it is often a sterile procedure because the autohypnotist usually tries too hard to direct consciously the activities that he wishes to take place at the hypnotic level of awareness, thus nullifying the effort.
 A form of self-hypnosis, or trancelike experience, is familiar to anyone who has been so absorbed in an activity that a moment or two is necessary in order to reorient to the existing environment.
 Studies that have been conducted with individuals who have reported having such intense, absorbing experiences have shown that these persons tend to be highly susceptible to a deeper form of hypnosis when induced by an experienced hypnotist." — "autohypnosis."
 ENCYCLOPÆDIA BRITANNICA, Online, 20 Apr.
 2010.

-When we think of hypnosis, we usually think of a subject being put in a deep trance by a skilled mesmerizer.
+When we think of hypnosis, we usually imagine someone being put into a deep trance by a skilled mesmerizer.
 But there are many levels of hypnosis, from shallow to extremely deep, and the mesmerizer may be oneself.
 A "clairvoyant" can have "clairvoyant visions" only through a process of hallucination of autohypnosis.
-Significantly, all Anthroposophists believe in clairvoyance, all think they should attain clairvoyance, and many think they have indeed attained it.
+Significantly, Anthroposophists believe in clairvoyance, they think they should attain clairvoyance, and many think they have indeed attained it.
 But convincing yourself that you have nonexistent powers and can see nonexistent realities is putting yourself under a dangerous spell.
 This does not mean that you stagger around in a hypnotic fog — you may seem conscious and alert to yourself and to others — but you have willfully skewed your perceptions:

 "Autosuggestion (or autogenous training) is a process by which an individual trains the subconscious mind to believe something, or systematically schematizes the person's own mental associations, usually for a given purpose.
 This is accomplished through self-hypnosis methods or repetitive, constant self-affirmations, and may be seen as a form of self-induced brainwashing.
 The acceptance of autosuggestion may be quickened through mental visualization of that which the individual would like to believe.
 Its success is typically correlated with the consistency of its use and the length of time over which it is used.
 Autosuggestion can be seen as an aspect of prayer, self-exhorting "pep talks", meditation, and other similar activities." — Global Oneness, Eckankar, http://www.experiencefestival.com/a/Autosuggestion/id/419553.